LukeOlsen/ServerConfig/README.md

 10. Virtualenv

 # Third Party Resources
 This project was solved utilizing the docs for Apache, PostgreSQL, SQLAlchemy, and Flask.
-In addition it took a lot of googling to work my way through a lot of the errors I was getting so I would say I also utilized a fair bit of knowledge on Stack Overflow.
+In addition it took a lot of googling to work my way through a lot of the errors I was getting so I would say I also utilized a fair bit of knowledge on Stack Overflow / Ubuntu forums to try and figure out what my errors meant to my code.